-So yes, the next adventure would take her into the depths of the Bornean peat swamp for 7 months to study orangutan facilitated nutrient cycling, cognitive mapping, and dung beetles.
+So yes, the next adventure took her into the depths of the Bornean peat swamp for 7 months to study orangutan facilitated nutrient cycling, cognitive mapping, and dung beetles as an assistant to Shauhin Alavi.
 In the small bouts of time between following the magnificent wild orangutans, species indexing trees in the forest, doing laundry, uploading data, eating and sleeping, and playing badminton with the locals, you could find her eye against the camera and her lens focused on a bug.
 Results here.

-Entomological areas of particular interest: insect evolution, bionomics, systematics, behavior, visual & chemical cues, biophysical ecology, evo-devo, morphology, insect physiology, phylogeography, research collections
+Entomological areas of particular interest: insect evolution, bionomics, systematics, behavior, visual & chemical cues, biophysical ecology, evo-devo, morphology, insect physiology, phylogeography, research collections, urban biodiversity

-Science communication, documenting biodiversity, insect photography and videography, habitat restoration, biological conservation, community involvement, citizen science
+Science communication, advocating for science and environmental protections, documenting biodiversity, insect photography and videography, habitat restoration, biological conservation, community involvement, citizen science